International Admissions Process

 English Proficiency Requirements

-International students must subscribe either to the Biola University student health insurance policy or obtain a policy which maintains coverage throughout their time in the United States.
+- International students must subscribe either to the Biola University student health insurance policy or obtain a policy which maintains coverage throughout their time in the United States.

-An application for admission, references and a $55 non–refundable application fee.
+- An application for admission, references and a $65 non–refundable application fee.

-Official transcripts of all colleges, universities or seminaries attended must be sent directly from the school to Biola’s Office of Graduate Admission to be official.
-All transcripts must be accompanied by a certified English translation that documents coursework and examinations taken, indicates grades received, identifies passing and maximum marks, and evidences completion of a Bachelor’s degree.
+- Official transcripts of all colleges, universities or seminaries attended must be sent directly from the school to Biola’s Office of Graduate Admission to be official.
+All transcripts must be accompanied by a certified English translation that documents coursework and examinations taken, indicates grades received, identifies passing and maximum marks, and evidences completion of a Bachelor’s and Master’s degree.

-Before we can consider your application you must be able to demonstrate a substantial amount of financial support from your own resources.
+- Before we can consider your application you must be able to demonstrate a substantial amount of financial support from your own resources.
 The U.S. Department of Homeland Security (DHS) will not allow us to issue I-20 forms (used to obtain student visas) without documented proof that the student has sufficient funds to study in this country.
 This means the applicant must raise 100% of the needed costs.
 The affidavit of support form assures us that you will receive support from a sponsor or your parent(s) for the necessary funds to support your education at Biola.
 We require that an official or notary public notarize the form.
 We also require that corresponding bank statements be attached.
 Download the Affidavit of Financial Support.